Avahi mDNS allows connecting to the Raspberry Pi and other Avahi-enabled host devices without knowing the host IP address.

 If that doesn’t work, try using the IP address as found on Avahi host:

-Be sure you’ve opened the Raspberry Pi
+Be sure to open the Raspberry Pi

 ufw firewall port.

-You should see Port 22 (or other SSH port assigned in
+Port 22 (or other SSH port assigned in

-/etc/ssh/sshd_config on the Raspberry Pi) from
+/etc/ssh/sshd_config on the Raspberry Pi) should be seen in:

 If you prefer a Firewall GUI: